top of page

 Why is it a problem?

-Introduced from East Asia in the late 1800s, bittersweet has become a significant threat in Northern Michigan.
-Several varieties of this invasive vine are particularly problematic, as they outcompete native species and deplete food sources for wildlife, including birds.
-Bittersweet can climb up to 60 feet, encircling trees and shrubs and disrupting their access to water and nutrients.
+Introduced from East Asia in the late 1800s, bittersweet has become a threat in Northern Michigan.
+Several varieties of this invasive vine are particularly problematic, as they outcompete native species and deplete food sources for wildlife.
+Bittersweet can climb up to 60 feet, choking trees and shrubs.
 Its dense growth also adds considerable weight to tree canopies, further straining the trees.

 How to identify it?

 Bittersweet does have a native look-alike called American bittersweet, especially when the two hybridize.
 Invasive bittersweet has orange/red berries present in the fall and are green in the summer seasons.
-These berries form along each leaf axil which is a key feature when distinguishing invasive vs native bittersweet.
-Invasive bittersweet leaves are alternate and finely toothed, appearing oblong and sometimes round.
+These berries form along each leaf axil which is a distinguishing trait when identifying invasive vs native bittersweet.
+Invasive bittersweet leaves are alternate and finely toothed, that is oblong and sometimes round.

 How to manage it?